Expat Tax Extensions for Americans Living Abroad

 A tax extension of time to meet tests

 You generally cannot get an extension of more than 6 months.
 However, if you are outside the United States and meet certain requirements, you may be able to get a longer extension.
-You can get an extension of more than 6 months to file your tax return if you need the time to meet either the bona fide residence test or the physical presence test to qualify for either the foreign earned income exclusion or the foreign housing exclusion or deduction.
+You can get an extension of more than 6 months to file your tax return if you need the time to meet either the bona fide residence test or the physical presence test to qualify for either the foreign earned income exclusion, the foreign housing exclusion, or the foreign housing deduction.

 You can request an extension if all three of the following apply: